-UPDATE 14 MAY 2018 - After the Malaysia SuperTrail, Penang Eco 100, Philippines' Wilnar Iglesia has claimed the points lead ahead of Pablo Diago Gonzales.
-Both runners have scored four results this year already, although no race victories.
+After the Malaysia SuperTrail, Penang Eco 100, Philippines' Wilnar Iglesia had claimed the points lead ahead of Pablo Diago Gonzales.
+All current top three runners have scored podium and other honourable placings this year, although no race victories.
 Harry Jones is first of those who have finished three ATM races.
 Going into the more quiet mid-year period, the men's competition has a lot of contenders for the championship with nobody sticking out in terms of performance so far.

 In the women's competition, the battle is also wide open but hasn't fully heated up yet.
 Aggy Sabanal from Philippines and Majo Liao are in great shape and also Ruth Theresia from Indonesia has set herself up for a strong championship campaign with two race wins this season already.